TheMasterCado/vscode-tunes/extension/README.md

 ## Known Issues

+- When using the extension inside Windows WSL, the sidebar does not load properly the first time.

-No know issue right now, feel free to submit any bugs you encounter [on GitHub](https://github.com/TheMasterCado/vscode-tunes/issues).
+Feel free to submit any bugs you encounter [on GitHub](https://github.com/TheMasterCado/vscode-tunes/issues).

 ## Release Notes

-### 1.1.0
+### 1.2.0

 Initial release of VSCode tunes